open-guides/og-aws/README.md

 ### CloudFormation Gotchas and Limitations

+-	❗Modifications to stack resources made outside CloudFormation can potentially lead to stacks stuck in UPDATE\_ROLLBACK\_FAILED mode.
+Stacks in this state can‘t be recovered without help from AWS Support.
 -	🔸CloudFormation is useful but complex and with a variety of pain points.
 Many companies find alternate solutions, and many companies use it, but only with significant additional tooling.
 -	🔸CloudFormation can be very slow, especially for items like CloudFront distributions.
 -	🔸It’s hard to assemble good CloudFormation configurations from existing state.
 AWS does [offer a trick to do this](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html), but it’s very clumsy.